 Where the Money Is Going

-Most planned spending is concentrated in new generation, generation fleet capacity upgrades, transmission and distribution modernization, and grid resilience.
+Most utility capital spending is concentrated in new generation, generation fleet capacity upgrades, transmission and distribution modernization, and grid resilience.

 Large Loads Are a Major Driver but Not the Only One